web-padawan/vanilla-hamburger/README.md

 **vanilla-hamburger** has all the benefits of [hamburger-react](https://github.com/luukdv/hamburger-react#yet-another-hamburger-library) with one important difference.

-While `hamburger-react` does not have direct dependencies, it still expects you to use React or [Preact](https://github.com/omgovich/react-colorful#usage-with-preact).
+While `hamburger-react` does not have direct dependencies, it still expects you to use React.
 This means that Angular, Vue, Svelte or vanilla JS users would have an **extra** dependency in their apps.

 Now when all the evergreen browsers support standards based [Custom Elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements), it's perfect time to build such tiny and lightweight UI controls as web components rather than framework components.